cleantile/cleantile/README.md

 #### cleantile-tabs

-:soon: This element is planned for the next release.
+:soon: This element is prototyped, and will be included in the next release.

 `<cleantile-tabs>` adds an automatically generated tab bar to `<cleantile-pane>` elements, allowing the user to switch between the views inside a pane.